What Does Weight Maintenance Mean? – Benefits and Strategies

 Your experience with weight loss and maintenance is unique to you.
 However, whether you’re an old pro or fresh to the game, the weight maintenance phase is a lovely place to be.

-It’s not just free to accept yourself completely and recognize that you’re at a perfectly healthy weight for yourself, but it may also show that all of your hard work is paying off.
+It’s not only free to accept yourself completely and recognize that you’re at a perfectly healthy weight, but it may also show that all of your hard work is paying off.

 See Also